peterarkadiev/peterarkadiev.github.io/content/talks/index.md

 ## Presentations/handouts of selected recent and not-so-recent talks and lectures

 <!--more-->
 **Arkadiev, Peter**.
+Case in head-marking languages: towards a comprehensive typology.
+Invited talk at the Linguistisches Kolloquium München, Ludwig-Maximilians-Universität München, 15 May 2024.
+(Revised and updated version of the talk at Freiburg Colloquium in December 2023) [pdf](Arkadiev2024_case-n-headmarking-LMU.pdf)

+**Arkadiev, Peter**.
+Differential double-marking of objects: Uralic and beyond.
+Invited talk at the Seminar “Current Topics in Uralic Studies and Linguistic Typology”, Ludwig-Maximilians-Universität München, 13 May 2024. [pdf](Arkadiev2024_doublemarking_LMU.pdf)

+**Arkadiev, Peter**.
 Getting to grips with “linguistic complexity” from a cross-linguistic perspective.
 Talk at the FRIAS Kolloquium, Freiburg Institute for Advanced Studies, 22 April 2024. [pdf](Arkadiev2024_complexity_FRIAS.pdf)

 **Arkadiev, Peter**.
 Applicative functions of Slavic verbal prefixes from a cross-linguistic perspective.
 Invited talk at the Verona Slavic Linguistics Webinar, online, 21 March 2024. [pdf](Arkadiev2024_ApplicSlavic_Verona.pdf)